msyamkumar/cs220-f21-projects/lab-p4/README.md

 ## Good Coding Style for Functions
 When we are trying to design a function, we want to make sure that only the latest version for that function exists in our code.
 For example, in the previous section, we introduced an initial version of `same_types(pkmn1, pkmn2)`, where the conditional expressions needed some modifications.
 Instead of copying and pasting the original function to get a new function, what we could have modified the function directly and rerun it.
 In this way, there won't be multiple `same_types(pkmn1, pkmn2)` functions and that makes it easier to maintain your code.

-You can now get started with p4.
-You can use any helper function that you have created here in p4.
+You can now get started with [p4](https://github.com/msyamkumar/cs220-f21-projects/tree/main/p4).
+You can use any helper function that you have created here in the project.
 Good luck and have fun!